Ebube-Ochemba/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 > Each file contains the solution to a task in the project.

 - [x] [0-the_sky_is_the_limit_not.pp](https://github.com/Ebube-Ochemba/alx-system_engineering-devops/tree/master/0x1B-web_stack_debugging_4/0-the_sky_is_the_limit_not.pp): In this case, I will make 2000 requests to my server with 100 requests at a time.
 We can see that 943 requests failed, let’s fix our stack so that we get to 0.
+- [x] [1-user_limit.pp](https://github.com/Ebube-Ochemba/alx-system_engineering-devops/tree/master/0x1B-web_stack_debugging_4/1-user_limit.pp): Change the OS configuration so that it is possible to login with the `holberton` user and open a file without any error message.